Best Time to Come

 Things to Know

-- There is a very good ding repair shop
+- There is a good ding repair shop close by.

 - You can buy wax, fins,leashes and hire boards at the surf shop nearby.

 - Our guides speak English

 - No charge for our surf guides if surfing local breaks.

 - Surf photography can be organised at cost.

 Here’s a rundown of some of the more popular spots in the area and what they offer.
 The roads to these spots are all pretty good now.
 Don’t know where they are?
 Our surf guides are happy to take you!

 About 15 minutes north is a stretch of open beach called Mandiri, a length of South-West facing beach break.But get there early before the wind does.
 These banks can be awesome on their day, but being a beachie its always “right time, right place.”

 A further 15 minutes up the road and you are in the township of Krui, which has a variety of reef breaks, particularly good when the swell starts to creep up on the Point.
 The main ones are The Peak and Krui Right and Left.
 All are beautiful fun waves when the swell is too big back at the resort.Not a good idea to surf the right when the creek is open as the locals use it as a toilet and tip.

 Continuing north there are numerous beach breaks, but the main stop is Banana Island.
 This is accessible only by boat, with a quality right hander on one side and a screaming left on the other.
 Not many people surf out there and if there is a nice swell running and your adventure streak is high it could reward you with incredible waves!